paradoxicalsphere/WorkplaceDAO/UseCases.md

 ## Accessing Global Human Capital<a name="humancapital"></a>

 A business having a traditional organization structure posts bounty jobs on the corporate Web site.
-Workers, who may be pseudonymous and work remotely, are members of a DAO within the organization.
+Workers, who may be pseudonymous and work remotely, are members of a DAO within the organization supported by a [Web 5.0 platform](https://www.lcx.com/introduction-to-web-5-0/).
 When applying for bounty jobs, applicants may be short listed partially based on a blockchain-based reputation system using 360-degree reviews of past work experiences.
 Work and feedback are submitted using the blockchain.
 Payments for successfully completed jobs may be processed in fiat or cryptocurrencies.
 A history recording work experiences, reviews and payments for each worker, as needed to meet tax and regulatory requirements, is stored on the blockchain using non-fungible tokens (NFTs).

 **Primary Actor:** Remote Pseudonymous Worker
 **Scope:**  Bounty Work Procurement System